Frequently Asked Questions

 List of Topics for Public Hearings [DOC - 30Kb]

 This phase involved public hearings of evidence and submissions in relation to the list of topics that have been identified as requiring further investigation.
 These hearings took place over a total of 89 days between March 2011 and March 2012.
-Lord Penrose is currently drafting his Final Report and it is expected that it will be concluded by the end of 2013.

 An additional procedural hearing on the topic of Statistics took place on 29 October 2012.
 Lord Penrose heard oral submissions from Thompsons Solicitors, representing patients, relatives and the Haemophilia Society, that certain witnesses be called to give further evidence on the Statistics topic.
 The hearing was open to the public.
 A transcript of the hearing, Lord Penrose's written decision and other relevant documents are available here.